Cathedrals · Yorkshire & the Humber

 Easby Abbey Premonstratensian monastery: monastic precinct, cultivation terraces, water-management features and ancillary buildi — scheduled monument-listed abbey in england-yorkshire, United Kingdom.

-St. Martin's Priory — a abbey in england-yorkshire, United Kingdom.
+St. Martin's Priory, Richmond in England North East, United Kingdom.

 More cathedrals in this region